dolbeysystems/fusion-cac-web-docs/content/release-notes/v2.23/_index.md

 **Change coloring of Code Summary to red for warnings**

-The Code Summary shows as red in the Navigation Pane if there is a validation error.
+The Code Summary shows as red in the Navigation Tree if there is a validation error.
 Validation warnings in the Code Summary will display in red, to indicate more attention needs to be paid to the validation rule.